myokit/myokit/ROADMAP.md

 ## Compatibility, performance, and ease-of-installation

-Myokit's `Simulation` class currently requires users to have a specific compiler installed, as well as a version of Sundials compiled with that compiler.
+Myokit's `Simulation` class currently requires users to have a Python-specific C compiler installed, along with compatibly compiled Sundials binaries.
-In addition, the on-the-fly compilation via `distutils`/`setuptools` has gotten slightly slower on linux in recent versions, but significantly slower on some Windows installations.
+In addition, in recent Python versions on-the-fly compilation via `distutils`/`setuptools` has gotten slightly slower on linux, but significantly slower on some Windows installs.
 A rewrite of the simulation class to use a precompiled simulation engine and model code generated through llvmlite could solve both problems.

-- Tickets related to this "Simulation revamp" are grouped in a [project](https://github.com/myokit/myokit/projects/5), but currently represent only a fraction of the expected work.
+- Tickets related to this "Simulation revamp" are grouped in a [project](https://github.com/myokit/myokit/projects/5), but represent a fraction of the expected work.
-- Including precompiled parts will require a change in the way Myokit is distributed; a proof-of-concept can be found [here](https://github.com/myokit/beta/).
+- Including precompiled parts will require a change in the way Myokit is distributed; a proof-of-concept is found [here](https://github.com/myokit/beta/).

 ## Improved documentation

-Myokit's current documentation is extensive but too fragmented, consisting of:
+Myokit's current documentation is extensive but fragmented, consisting of:

 - A [full API documentation](https://myokit.readthedocs.io/) which includes a short user guide.
 - A set of [static examples](http://myokit.org/examples/) and [tutorial hand-outs](http://myokit.org/tutorial/).
 - [Technical notes](https://github.com/myokit/examples#technical-notes).
 - [Contributing guidelines](https://github.com/myokit/myokit/blob/main/CONTRIBUTING.md), which also contain a high-level overview of Myokit's code.

-To improve the fragmentation, we plan to create an extensive set of Jupyter notebook examples which replace the user guide, examples, and technical notes.
+To reduce fragmentation, an extensive set of Jupyter notebook examples is planned, which will combine and replace the user guide, examples, and technical notes.
 The API documentation and contributing guidelines will remain separate.

 The planned index can be viewed at [https://github.com/myokit/examples](https://github.com/myokit/examples).